david-hankinson/rails-bank-trx-reporting/README.md

 - all data belongs to a single bank, but multiple branches
 - the CSV contains credit and debit transactions of the bank's customers
 - we are meant to report dollar amounts per bank branch per month
-- the CSV processing is either a one-time or occational job (if it was meant for a long-term usage, we would use at least an MVC pattern, split the database calls into services/providers)
+- the CSV processing is either a one-time or occasional job (if it was meant for a long-term usage, we would use at least an MVC pattern, split the database calls into services/providers)
-- the solution can be simplyfied for the sake of time spent on this take-home assignment (see TODOs section for next enhancements that can be made)
+- the solution can be simplified for the sake of time spent on this take-home assignment (see TODOs section for next enhancements that can be made)
 - there is a single bank branch in each of the Canadian provinces, hence the branch codes AB, BC, ON, etc.
 - we should use Ruby and Ruby on Rails